 Mediators can also be great facilitators to assist with proactive dispute avoidance and prevention before conflict emerges in the first place.
 Much better to have measures in place to try to avoid fall-outs occurring in the first place, rather than having a negative impact on the business of a dispute.
 By that point, resolving the conflict can be much harder, with parties entrenched and having moved into the dangerous stage of wanting to damage the other side regardless of self or aggregate infliction of injury.

-Resentment about historic family issues, sometimes going back to childhood, or disagreement about plans for the future or succession planning can get in the way of sound business decision making about the future.
+Resentment about historic family issues, sometimes going back to childhood, or disagreement about plans or succession planning can get in the way of sound business decision making about the future.
 One family I helped, involved the three children arguing about how much work one sibling had done compared to another, or how much they had taken out of the business financially.
 On the face of it, the parents were trying to help, but the facts supported the assertion that the children had not been treated equally in terms of managerial responsibility or financial reward.
 This led to resentment on the part of the child that considered, possibly rightly, that they had been disadvantaged.

 One hugely important task either as a preventative measure or to help resolve a matter once it has arisen is to document governance arrangements formally and effectively.
 These can protect family relationships or at the very least protect the business against impasses and stalemates.